 During the FW terms, the Department of Theatre and Film presents a series of lectures held on Wednesdays during the free period (12:30-13:20).
 This series will feature speakers from a range of areas in the performing arts: technical, performance, design, management, film, directing, playwriting, etc. and are open to all students.
 The speakers will specifically address issues related to "the business of the business."

-Lectures will take place in-person in the Theatre, Wednesday 12:30 - 13:20 on the following dates in the Winter term(subject to change):
+Lectures will take place in-person in the Theatre, Wednesday 12:30 - 13:20, on the following dates: